tight-embedded/tight-ios-sdk/README.md

 One of `OFF` or `AUTO`.

-- `AUTO` - uses Hurdlr's automatic mileage detection algorithms to track mileage routes and distance
+- `AUTO` - Uses Hurdlr's automatic mileage detection algorithms to track mileage routes and distance
-- `OFF` - manual tracking
+- `OFF` - The user must manual start and stop mileage tracking

 ### LocationAccess